 If an ADHD diagnosis is confirmed, then options for treatment will be discussed and a plan for treatment agreed upon together with the patient.
-I provide follow up appointments either in person or via Skype and will offer free support via email to respond to any concerns especially when titrating medication
+I provide follow up appointments via video consultation and will offer free support via email to respond to any concerns especially when titrating medication

 The diagnosis itself and education about the condition can be a key aspect of treatment, allowing the person to develop an understanding of and develop strategies to manage the difficulties they have whilst also highlighting the strengths of the individual.